NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Glaz Nixbrix.md

     desc: "  Nixbrix's custom armor, which only he knows how to operate, grants him physical resistance.
 Once Nixbrix is reduced to fewer than half his Hit Points, or immediately upon being damaged by a critical hit, his custom armor breaks, causing the following effects: his Armor Class is reduced to 20, he loses his physical resistance, he can't use his really big gun, and his buzz-saw knuckles no longer cause persistent bleed damage."

   - name: "Leap Away"
-    desc: "`pf2:r` (move) **Trigger** Nixbrix is targeted with a ranged attack\nNixbrix Leaps up to 10 feet vertically and 30 feet horizontally, and he gains a +2 circumstance bonus to AC against the triggering attack."
+    desc: "`pf2:r` (move) **Trigger** Nixbrix is targeted with a ranged attack\n\nNixbrix Leaps up to 10 feet vertically and 30 feet horizontally, and he gains a +2 circumstance bonus to AC against the triggering attack."

 attacks:
   - name: ""